Johnmiicheal/Contact-Manager/README.md

 # ContactManager
-* Manages you contact effectiently
+* Manages you contacts effectiently and smoothly.
+No stress.
 * Like a todo list but for your contacts